vignan98/Citizen-Data-Science-Platform/README.md

  </div>

 ## INTRODUCTION
-  * As a Software Engineer at # Ericsson India Global Services
+  * As a Software Engineer at **Ericsson India Global Services** I worked on Complete configuration and Environmental set up of a complex, automated Data Science Application called **DATAIKU** which was onboared under the name **Citizen Data Science Platform**